Chtho1y/Chtho1y/README.md

 - 💧 Cross-Disciplinary Interviews
 - 🚗 Metaverse Development
 - ❄️ Entrepreneurial Opportunities
-- Career Planning for Digital Creatives
+- 🚩Career Planning for Digital Creatives

 > Opinions expressed on this website are solely my own and do not represent those of my employers or collaborators.